safzanpirani/image-comparator/README.md

 4. Click the action button (e.g., "Compare", "Compress", "Resize", "Crop", "Flip").
 5. View the result and download the processed image if desired.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - [Cropper.js](https://github.com/fengyuanchen/cropperjs) for the image cropping functionality.

-## Notes

-The video compression feature is currently unavailable and will redirect to a surprise video.
-Stay tuned for updates!